rizfahma/rizdotkim/src/content/blog/goodbye-wp/index.md

 Well, that's hella issue when you manage your own WP installations.
 You could potentially attract 1000s of spam comments on your blogs on a monthly basis.
 Yes it was not a problem if you use something like Akismet - Jetpack spam filter, or any paid plugins to prevent or to auto delete those shit.
 My blog wasn't eligible no more for several free services from Jetpack including that spam filter.

 And I grew tired of manually deleting those spam comments flooded my blogs every week.

+Those spammers work with their own bots that deploys to inject spam comments on any target to put their links promotoing their products/ services.
+If you leave your WordPress blogs unguarded, most likely you would have tons of spam comments too.

 <u>**Cost efficiency**</u>